Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (2) The certificate of a judge of a court of general jurisdiction under the seal of the judge or the seal of the court in any foreign nation with respect to the adoption of a national of such foreign nation by adoptive parents at least one of whom is a citizen of the United States that all pertinent laws of such foreign nation have been complied with and the adoption is in all respects legal and valid shall be prima facie evidence in any court in the State of Oregon in any proceeding that such adoption was in fact legal and valid.
 Such certificate shall be prima facie evidence even if under the laws of the foreign nation the adoption is an administrative procedure and is not within the jurisdiction of the court or the judge making the certificate.
 [1961 c.95 §§2,3]

-(1) Where it deems the action necessary or proper, become a party to any proceeding for the adoption of the child.
+(1) If it deems the action necessary or proper, become a party to any proceeding for the adoption of the child.

 (2) Appear in court where a proceeding for the adoption of the child is pending.